joseph-riches/powerquest-fmod/README.md

 ### Room Audio Data

-If you have set up your RoomAudioData SerializedObjects, and the RoomAudioDataRegistry, then events will be automatically created and managed by the extension.
+The extension will automatically create and manage events if you have set up your RoomAudioData SerializedObjects and RoomAudioDataRegistry.

-In OnEnterRoom, the extension will load the RoomAudioData for the current room and stop any events playing that aren't included in that data.
-Then they system will identify and events that are already in the data, and update the event parameters instead of creating a new event instance.
-Finally, the system will create and play any remaining events.
+When entering a room, the extension will load the RoomAudioData for that room, stop any events that are not included in the data, update event parameters for events already in the data, and create and play any remaining events.

-If you set up your FMOD tracks to transition based on these parameters, this means that you can have smooth music transitions between rooms.
+This allows for smooth music transitions between rooms if your FMOD tracks are set up to transition based on these parameters.

 ### Sound Effects